Weight training: Do's and don'ts of proper technique

-For most people, a single set of 12 repetitions with the proper weight can build strength efficiently and can be as effective as three sets of the same exercise.
+For most people, a single set of 12 to 15 repetitions with a weight that fatigues the muscles can build strength efficiently and can be as effective as three sets of the same exercise.
 As you get stronger, gradually increase the amount of weight.

 Use proper form.
 Learn to do each exercise correctly.
 When lifting weights, move through the full range of motion in your joints.
 The better your form, the better your results, and the less likely you are to hurt yourself.
 If you're unable to maintain good form, decrease the weight or the number of repetitions.
 Remember that proper form matters even when you pick up and replace your weights on the weight racks.

 If you're not sure whether you're doing a particular exercise correctly, ask a personal trainer or other fitness specialist for help.